-Analysing a range of texts, including short stories, films, opinion articles and related imagery.
-There will be class discussions, group work and individual writing tasks.
+Analyse a range of texts, including short stories, films, graphic novels, opinion articles.
+There will be class discussions, group work and individual writing and speaking tasks.

-Learning tasks may include: tests, essays, extended responses (both creative and analytical), oral presentations and an exam.
+Learning tasks may include: essays, extended responses (both creative and analytical), tests, oral presentations and an exam.

-Reading a variety of text types, writing and presenting in a range of written and spoken forms, ability to discuss issues from multiple viewpoints, ability to develop written structured extended responses.
+Reading a variety of text types, writing and presenting in a range of written and spoken forms, ability to discuss issues from multiple view-points, ability to develop written structured extended responses